lauringlab/Fluvacs_paper/results/FluVacs_Figures.md

 Heat map
 ========

-Thses are made with the quality samples
+Theses are made with the quality samples

 ``` r
 make_heat_map(subset(all.qual.df, season == "07-08"))